PranaavS/Calculus-Notes/README.md

 As new, updated iterations of the lecture notes are made, they will be posted in this repository.

 When looking for the latest version of notes, **always select the .pdf with the greatest last number.**

+Downloading the .pdf is recomended, but not necessary.
+The .pdf has ease-of-use features like hyperlinks that are unavailable in the Github preview.